Top fitness smartwatches and trackers in 2025: Track health, activity, and more

 Reasons to avoid

-Best of all, it weighs less with a band than most smartwatches weigh without a band.
-The band itself can be a little uncomfortable to fit and hard to swap out, but on the whole, this is a fitness watch you'll barely notice while running.
+Best of all, it's lighter than most smartwatches without a band.
+The band itself can be uncomfortable to fit and hard to swap out.
+But overall, this is a fitness watch you'll hardly notice while running.

 Specifications